 - Good physical condition to walk, run and lift as needed

-- Working knowledge of Microsoft Windows, Word, Access, and Excel
+- Working knowledge of Microsoft Windows, Outlook, Teams, Word, and Excel

-- Must have acceptable driving record and maintain that level in accordance with the PeaceHealth Motor Vehicle Safety Policy.
+- Acceptable driving record in accordance with the PeaceHealth Motor Vehicle Safety Policy.

 Whatcom Region Only:

 - May be responsible for maintaining building access control through programming, troubleshooting and data entry into badge access system.
 Creates and issues ID badges.
 Assigns security access as determined.
 This position will program and remove access cards from a predetermined data set within the electronic access system.
 Trains and works within the infant abduction, access, and alarm systems.

 - May be responsible for developing required reports and providing monthly regulatory audits as required.
 Maintains department website and assists in security research projects as needed.

 - Successfully completes the non-violent Crisis Intervention (CPI) course during orientation and renews training as outlined in policy.

 - Work requires active physical exertion up to 33% of the time.

 - Ability to lift objects weighing 80 lbs. or less